TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 ![Load incoming files](LoadIncomingFiles.png)

 It connects to the Azure file storage, reads a file, creates a record in the **Incoming messages** table with **Ready** status and attaches a message content to this record.
 After this, the file is moved to the Archive folder.
-If **Run processing** is selected, the load system will execute the processing of the loaded messages.
+If **Run processing** is selected, the system will execute the processing of the loaded messages.

 ### Process incoming messages